JonathanLyon2021/SmartContracts_usingWeb3.py/README.md

 We will create a simple transaction, which adds a fact to the contract, sign it with the private key and send it.
 Try adding a fact using another private key.
 The attempt will be unsuccessful because only the owner of the contract can add facts.

+3. Reading from the Smart Contract
+When reading from a Smart Contract, no wallets or private keys are needed.
+First, create a method which gets a fact by a given index.

+Then create a method, which gets how many facts are stored in the contract.

+Congratulations!
+You've finished the exercise.